How does eG Enterprise Monitor Google Chromebooks Group?

 3. This will list the organizational units and the Chrome devices managed by those organizational units upon clicking the organizational unit in the right panel.

-4. To know the ID of the organizational unit of your interest, click on the organization unit's name (see fig).
+4. To know the ID of the organizational unit of your interest, click the organization unit's name (see Figure 24).

 5. Now, the URL that appears upon clicking on the organizational unit will contain the OU ID at the end.